bdeckard92/dupUT/02-Lesson-Plans/22-State/README.md

 * When working on larger-scale or enterprise-level React projects, managing global state using the React Context API or a third-party solution like Redux is a critical part of the application's success.

-* The larger an application becomes, the more the initial time investment in setting up global state management pays dividends.
+* The larger an application becomes, the more the initial time investment in setting up global state management pays off.

 * State management expands on the students' existing knowledge of state within React applications.

-* Having the ability to implement a global state management framework or API allows students to go from employer-ready to employer-competitive.
+* Having the ability to implement a global state management framework or API allows students to go from employer-ready to employer-competitive!

 Throughout the async module this week, students will use state management to do the following: